frantisekfery/scala-excercise/src/main/resources/theory/AkkaCluster.md

 ## Cluster Sharding
 This is an automatic way of distributing actors across many nodes of an Akka Cluster.
 Sharding helps when you need to track many entities, each with its own persistent state and behavior.
+There is used consistent hashing.

 ## Cluster Routers
 Akka provides several different types of routers to help in actors’ location-transparent routing of messages.